Skip to content

 Filespanels/files.js/dashboard/filesBrowse storage, upload, delete, preview

-Settingspanels/settings.js/dashboard/settingsConfiguration, quotas, network rules
+Settingspanels/settings.js/dashboard/settingsConfiguration, quotas, network rules, contact discovery

 Auth System